 Registering for Credit Classes

 Students may register without a permit through the first meeting day for a class.
 For example, if the class starts on a Monday, a student may register for this class without a permit through the end of the first day (until 11:59 pm).
-An exception to this rule are custom courses or courses with required safety training, licensure, accreditation or mandatory seat hours for legal reasons (Enroll Late permit is required to register on the first day of a custom course).
+An exception to this rule are custom courses or courses with required safety training, licensure, accreditation or mandatory seat hours for legal reasons (an enroll late permit is required to register on the first day of a custom course).

 After the first class meeting, a student must request an Enroll Late permit from the instructor to register for a class (note, prerequisites apply).
 Students may request an Enroll Late permit through myACCESS.
 Enroll Late Permits are valid for three business days after the issuance date.
 A $10 late registration fee will be assessed for each class added after the first class meeting.
 If a permit is issued, the student must register for the class online or contact the Office of Student Registrations Services for assistance.